 AEL Assessment Guide

-NLF: AEL grantees must be aware that the following guidance described in the Assessment Guide applies only to participants in Achievement on a Pretest-Posttest MSG measure:
+NLF: AEL grantees must be aware that the following guidance described in the Assessment Guide applies only to participants in Achievement on a Pretest-Posttest MSG (Type 1a) measure:

-NRS Core Outcome Measures for Adult Basic Education (ABE), Adult Secondary Education (ASE), and ESL guidance on pages 17–18, excluding Information under Frequency of Data Entry
+NRS Core Outcome Measures for Adult Basic Education (ABE), Adult Secondary Education (ASE), and ESL guidance, excluding Information under Frequency of Data Entry

-Posttesting guidance on pages 23–25
+Posttesting guidance

 Revisions to the Assessment Guide will resolve inconsistencies between this AEL Letter and the Assessment Guide.

-Program Year MSG Performance
+MSG Performance for all Participants

-NLF: AEL grantees must be aware that MSGs are measured as the percentage of AEL participants who are enrolled in education or Workforce Training and who, during a program year, achieve an MSG.
-All AEL participants are included in the MSG indicator and must earn one MSG per program year, regardless of the number of periods of participation in the program year.
+NLF: AEL grantees must be aware that MSGs are measured as the percentage of all AEL participants enrolled in AEL activities, including intensive services, Integrated EL Civics, and IET, and who, during a program year, achieve an MSG measuring Basic Education.

-Performance Exclusions

-NLF: AEL grantees must be aware of the following exclusions:

-The data for participants who are enrolled in education programs while incarcerated in correctional institutions and remain incarcerated at Exit from the program are excluded from all indicators except MSG, as are other institutionalized individuals, as defined by WIOA §225.

-The data for participants who exit services due to the following circumstances may be excluded from the WIOA primary indicators of performance:

-The participant exits the program because he or she has become incarcerated in a correctional institution or has become a resident of an institution or facility providing 24-hour support, such as a hospital or treatment center, while receiving services.
-(Individuals who are enrolled in WIOA §225 corrections-funded services are included in the MSG measure.)

-The participant exits the program because of medical treatment, and that treatment is expected to last longer than 90 days and precludes entry into unsubsidized employment or continued participation in the program.

-The participant exits the program because the participant is a member of the National Guard or other reserve forces and is called to active duty for at least 90 days.

-The participant dies.

-AEL grantees must document the reason for exclusion on the Participant Profile screen in TEAMS.

-Participants are excluded from the Postsecondary Credential measure, if they:

-are enrolled in an IET program that includes OJT or customized training; or

-are coenrolled in OJT or customized training.

-Entering MSGs into TEAMS

-NLF: AEL grantees must document into TEAMS all MSGs for which they have the appropriate documentation.
-MSGs must not be entered into TEAMS until documentation is collected and stored in the participant’s file in a timely manner.
+MSG Performance for IET Participants

+NLF: AEL grantees must be aware that to support the educational and career advancement of IET participants, providers must report and document MSGs that measure both Basic Education and Workforce Training performance.
+For PY’18–’19, performance of IET participants is calculated based on the Basic Education MSGs.
+Workforce Training MSGs must be reported at least once during the entire IET program of study, but are not included in the calculation of the MSG measure for PY’18–’19.
+(OCTAE is collecting data on workforce MSG utilization to consider future changes to the AEL performance methodology.)

 Standard Operating Procedure

-NLF: AEL grantees must develop and train staff on standard operating procedures (SOPs) that describe in sufficient detail a process for measuring progress and outcomes, including establishing an initial plan for which MSGs best align with the participant’s goals and program.
-This planned MSG gives providers and students a clear path forward and must be identified for each participant shortly after the participant begins services to ensure that there is a participant-specific plan for what the participant will learn and how the participant will demonstrate MSG.
-Because not all aspects of a student’s success can be forecasted, providers must assume that, during the student’s participation in the program, the planned MSG may change, based on the student’s progress and goals.
+NLF: AEL grantees must develop and train staff on standard operating procedures (SOPs) that describe in sufficient detail a process for measuring progress and outcomes, including establishing Planned MSGs, that best align with the participant’s goals and program.
+The Planned MSG gives providers and participants a clear path forward and must be identified for each participant shortly after the participant begins services to ensure that there is a participant-specific plan for what the participant will learn and how the participant will demonstrate MSG.
+Because not all aspects of a participant’s success can be forecasted, providers must assume that, during the participant’s engagement in the program, the Planned MSG may change, based on the participant’s progress and goals.